spacemit-com/docs/en/camera/camera_development_guide.md

 ### Driver Configuration

-Run the following command to enter the kernel configuration menu of bianbu-linux:
+Run the following command to enter the kernel configuration menu of buildroot:

 ```bash
 make linux-menuconfig